ScotchLabs/kudos/README.md

 # Kudos
-Application to run the Kudos Awards for Scotch'n'Soda Theatre at Carnegie Mellon University
+Application to run the Kudos Awards for Scotch'n'Soda Theatre at Carnegie Mellon University.

 # Flask Config
 Specify the following attributes in top-level `config.py`: